omarreis/vsop2013/planetfun/README.md

 Earth rotation is based on GAST (Greenwitch Apparent Sidereal Time).

-Both the Earth and Star background spheres are tilted by 23°26′ (Earth's ecliptic obliquity).
+Both the Earth and celestial sphere are tilted by 23°26′ (ecliptic obliquity) .
-Other planets orbit's are nearly parallel to Earth's, so planets Z coordinate are usualy small.
+Other planets orbit's are nearly parallel to Earth's, the Z coordinate is usualy small.

 Augmented reality mode uses phone azimuth-elevation-roll sensor properties ( FiremonkeySensorFusion component ) to set 3D phone corresponding attitude.
-Used quaternions to apply rotation in multiple axis instead of manipulating object's Euler angles.
+Used quaternions to apply rotation in multiple axis instead of messing with object's RotationAngle.

-A helper class was set for manipulating the 3D object transformation Matrix.
+A helper class was set for manipulating the 3D object transformation Matrix ( i.e. expose SetMatrix() ).

 Scene uses only one light: a Sun centered ambient light.
 This results in correct object ilumination phenomena (ex: Moon disk ilumination) as a secondary result of the model  :)
-No shadows cast.
+But no shadows cast yet.

 dummyCamera is the camera *target*.
-The camera is parented to it, at a certain distance.
+The camera is parented to it at a certain distance.
-Targetting the camera means parenting dummyCamera to other objects at position (0,0,0).
+Targetting the camera means parenting dummyCamera to object at position (0,0,0).
 Camera Target, distance and other config can be set from Camera settings.

 TODO: Planet transits can be seen, but they don't cast shadows on other objects at this time.